x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 ## Assign administrators the permissions required to install and manage add-ins for your organization

-### Use the EAC to assign permissions to administrators
+### Use the new EAC to assign permissions to administrators

-You can use the Exchange admin center (EAC) to assign administrators the permissions required to install and manage add-ins that are available from the Office Store for your organization.
+You can use the new Exchange admin center (EAC) to assign administrators the permissions required to install and manage add-ins that are available from the Office Store for your organization.

+1. Log in to the new EAC as a global administrator.
+2. Go to **Roles**, and then select **Admin Roles**.
+3. Select an existing group or create a new one.
+4. If you are modifying an existing role, go to **Permissions**, add the permissions required to install and manage add-ins and click **Save**.
+If you are creating a new group, follow the wizard.

+For detailed information about how to do this, see [Manage role groups in Exchange Online](../../permissions-exo/role-groups.md).

 ## Assign users the permissions required to install and manage add-ins for their own use

-### Use the EAC to assign permissions to users
+### Use the classic EAC to assign permissions to users

-You can use the EAC to assign users the permissions required to view and modify custom add-ins for their own use.
+You can use the classic EAC to assign users the permissions required to view and modify custom add-ins for their own use.

+1. Log in to the classic EAC as a global administrator.
+2. Go to **Permissions**, and then select **User Roles**.
+3. Select an existing role assignment policy or create a new one.
+4. Select some or all of the roles: **My Custom Apps**, **My MarketPlace Apps**, and **My ReadWriteMailbox Apps**.
+5. Click **Save**.

 For detailed information about how to do this, see [Manage role groups in Exchange Online](../../permissions-exo/role-groups.md).

 ## Prevent add-in downloads by turning off the Office Store across Outlook